SmallPlanetLabs/smallplanet_Saturn_iOS/README.md

 License
 -------

 **Saturn** is free software distributed under the terms of the MIT license, reproduced below.
-GAXB may be used for any purpose, including commercial purposes, at absolutely no cost.
+Saturn may be used for any purpose, including commercial purposes, at absolutely no cost.
 No paperwork, no royalties, no GNU-like "copyleft" restrictions.
 Just download and enjoy.

 See LICENSE for details.